pagkly/Zed/Investopedia3/Financing What It Means and Why It Matters.md

 ### Debt Financing

-Most people are familiar with [debt](https://www.investopedia.com/terms/d/debt.asp) as a form of financing because they have car loans or mortgages.
+Most people are familiar with [[debt]](https://www.investopedia.com/terms/d/debt.asp) as a form of financing because they have car loans or mortgages.
 Debt is also a common form of financing for new businesses.
-Debt financing must be repaid, and lenders want to be paid a [rate of interest](https://www.investopedia.com/terms/i/interestrate.asp) in exchange for the use of their money.
+Debt financing must be repaid, and lenders want to be paid a [[rate of interest]](https://www.investopedia.com/terms/i/interestrate.asp) in exchange for the use of their money.

-Some lenders require [collateral](https://www.investopedia.com/terms/c/collateral.asp).
+Some lenders require [[collateral]](https://www.investopedia.com/terms/c/collateral.asp).
 For example, assume the owner of the grocery store also decides that they need a new truck and must take out a loan for $40,000.
 The truck can serve as collateral against the loan, and the grocery store owner agrees to pay 8% interest to the lender until the loan is paid off in five years.

 Debt is easier to obtain for small amounts of cash needed for specific assets, especially if the asset can be used as collateral.
 While debt must be paid back even in difficult times, the company retains ownership and control over business operations.